hong142/MGMT690-Writeup-4-Yuwen-Hong/README.md

 To build a data pipeline, we usually need to consider three parts, which are input, middle processing steps, and output.

 ## Input
 The input of this pipeline is no doubt images.
-Since our team is building a data pipeline for a commemcerilized security system, its reasonabele assume those images are coming from difrent camers of diferent proepreties.
-As a result, we should not treat all of them the same way.
-Wther the origil is images or videos , and when to send picture is out of the bundires of our pipelien.
+Since our team is building a data pipeline for a commercialized security system, its reasonable to assume those images are coming from different cameras of different properties.
+As a result, we should not treat all of them the same way for the whole process.
+How those images are generated and collected is out of the boundary of our pipeline.

 ## Output
 To get an image with object detected is not the end of our pipeline.
 The ultimate output should be a notification to the specific user as well as related deaperment when an threat is detected.
 We will realize this in email delivery vai API.